 Close to Perfect

-The adventuresome operation at Fly Fish Guanaja brings us The Faraway Cayes.
+The adventuresome operation at Fly Fish Guanaja brings us to The Faraway Cayes.
 This new and extremely remote location lies 160 miles southeast of Guanaja.
-These isolated cayes, for years its location known mostly by a family of longtime guides, lobster fisherman, and Miskito Indians, were kept a secret from inquisitive anglers.
-Until now.
-Getting to the remote cayes requires a two-hour helicopter ride, but once there some of the best guides in the Caribbean await to share this one-of-a-kind permit and bonefish destination.
-Only operating for 12 weeks a year less than 60 lucky anglers each fish here each season, ensuring it remains mysterious and faraway.
+These isolated cayes, known mostly by a family of longtime guides, lobster fisherman, and Miskito Indians, were kept a secret from inquisitive anglers… Until now.
+Getting to the remote cayes requires a one-hour private charter flight and a two-hour boat ride, but once there, some of the best guides in the Caribbean await to share this one-of-a-kind permit and bonefish destination.
+Only operating for 12 weeks a year, less than 60 lucky anglers fish here each season, ensuring it remains mysterious and faraway.

 Lodging at Faraway Cayes is best described as a rustic luxury basecamp.
 Guests stay in one of two Western Shelter yurts, strategically placed to enjoy the sunrise and sunsets.
 The yurts sit on platforms overlooking the home flats.
 A stay in a Faraway Cayes luxury yurt is one of the only places we know where you can regularly spot bonefish from the deck of a lodge.

 The chef and staff at Faraways are excellent.
 Like Faraway Cayes land-based operation, the lodge chefs and staff have been trained by several culinary professionals flown in from the United States.
 Using local delights such as lobster and fresh fish, vegetables, and local fruit, the chefs put together a fantastic and diverse menu.
 Breakfasts and dinners are served in a screened-in dining and bar area, while lunches are either had on the water or at the lodge between fishing sessions.

 Typical Length of Stay

 A standard trip is six (6) nights / six (6) fishing days while at Faraway.